romnn/microgpusim/WIP.md

 - today:

-  - validate the number of warp instructions for the execution driven frontend and test that.
+  - build a well defined dataframe in all of the classes including the inputs and concat them
+  - extend validate to support parallel execution

   - write more execution driven examples (especially the different transpose variants)